Social security in China: History

 Like other traditional societies, multi-generational households in which younger generations supported those in their old age were the historical trend.
 This impacted Chinese culture, including through a preference for sons to support parents in their old age.
 As China began to industrialize, traditional mechanisms of family support were not sustainable and the People's Republic of China developed a social security system.

 In the early 1950s, China established a social security system covering workers at state-owned enterprises (SOEs), collectively-owned enterprises, government administrative units (such as Ministries) and operative units (such as public universities and state-owned hospitals).
 Each enterprise contributed 3% of employees' total wages to a government-managed social security account.

 During the economic disruption of the Cultural Revolution, this system experienced a severe payment crisis.
 As a result, responsibility for paying social security benefits to SOE workers was moved to the SOEs themselves and the central government paid government administrative and operative employees from general fiscal revenue.

 China began more thorough reforms of social security in the mid-1980s.
 China's Seventh Five-Year Plan required that responsibility for social security be moved from enterprises to society.
 Therefore, in 1986 the State Council issued regulations mandating the creation of a social security account for short-term workers.
 China also began local experiments with social pooling accounts for SOEs (particularly ones at the county and city levels) in an effort to help loss-making SOEs address their problems with paying social security.

+The national rollout of the social insurance program began in 1991 and was formally implemented in 1992.

 During the Third Plenary Session of the 14th Central Committee of the Communist Party in 1993, China passed its Decision on Several Issues Concerning the Establishment of the Socialist Market Economic System.
 In the area of social security, the Decision called for mandatory individual accounts for each employee.
 Before the 1990s, pensions had been entirely state-financed, with no contributions from workers.